 - It gives me a reason to rise early and start moving.

-- At the end of the exercise, I feel delighted with having completed such a hard task first thing in the morning.
+- At the end of the exercise, I feel delighted to have completed such a hard task first thing in the morning.

 - It helps with toning my muscles and improving my mobility and flexibility.